KengoTODA/findbugs-slf4j/README.md

 ## 1.2.1

-- Downgrade Java to 7, to support Java 7 users (issue #33)
+- Downgrade Java to 6, to support Java 6 users and Java 7 users (issue #33)

 # copyright and license